Notre-Dame de Paris is a world famous Catholic cathedral with French Gothic architecture located on Île de la Cité.

 Adorning the corners of the balustrade are chimeras.
 Chimeras or gargoyles are birds, hybrid beasts and mythical monsters perching on the towers.
 Not to be confused with gargoyles, which have spout to drain rainwater, chimeras only serve an ornamental function.

 On top of the south tower, you will have a chance to enjoy a 360° panoramic view of the city of Paris!
 The whole visit takes an average of 50 minutes and it could get pretty crowded up there, hence the crowd control.
-Overall, I think this activity is pretty expensive and there’s not much to see, but the panoramic view is just wonderful and lovely!
+Overall, I think this activity is a little expensive, but the panoramic view is just wonderful and lovely!